NASA-AMMOS/3DTilesRendererJS/README.md

 The container group for the 3d tiles.
 Add this to the three.js scene in order to render it.

+When raycasting a higher performance traversal approach is used if `raycaster.firstHitOnly = true`.
+If true then only the first hit of the terrain is reported in the tileset.

 ### .constructor

 ```js